socadk/design-practice-repository/artifact-templates/SDPR-CandidateEndpointList.md

 ### Origins and Signs of Use
 Any design/documentation artifact in between a planning item/requirement specification (for instance, a user story) and annotated source code providing a RESTful HTTP (or similar) endpoint resource qualifies as a CEL.

-The artifact appears in (@Sturgeon:2016) and also is a candidate pattern in MAP.
+A similar artifact appears in "Build APIs You Won’t Hate" (@Sturgeon:2016).

-Chapter 2 of (@Lauret:2019) features an "API Goals Canvas", which is very similar to the CEL/REL artifacts in DPR.
+Chapter 2 of "The Design of Web APIs" (@Lauret:2019) features an "API Goals Canvas", which is very similar to the CEL/REL artifacts in DPR.

 ### Related Artifacts and Templates (incl.
 Alternatives)